Dave Meyers (basketball)

 David William Meyers (April 21, 1953 – October 9, 2015) was an American basketball player who played for the Milwaukee Bucks of the National Basketball Association (NBA).
-The forward played college basketball for the UCLA Bruins.
+The power forward played college basketball for the UCLA Bruins.
 He was an All-American as a senior in 1975, when he won his second national championship with UCLA.
 He was drafted in the first round of the 1975 NBA draft with the second overall pick, and played four years professionally with the Bucks.

 Early life

 Born in San Diego, California, Meyers was one of 11 children (six girls, five boys) of Bob and Pat Meyers.
 Bob was a standout basketball player at Marquette University and was the Warriors' captain in 1944–45.
 Meyers attended high school at Sonora High School in La Habra, California.
 As a senior, he averaged 22.7 points per game in leading the Raiders to the Orange League title and, in the postseason, the California Southern Section AA championship.
 Meyers was named AA Player of the Year.